Tuition and Payment

 If you didn't have to file last year’s tax return or haven’t done it yet, please send us a written explanation—we’ll follow up with you to let you know what the next steps are.

 Sometimes, tax documents aren’t enough to communicate your financial need.
-When you apply, feel free to submit additional information that you feel would help us in making our decision.
-This could include:
+When you apply, feel free to submit a written explanation that you feel would help us in making our decision.
+Special circumstances that we may consider include:

 - A change in income, such as the loss of a job, child support, or SSI,